Denmark men's national handball team: 2013 World Championship

 Despite having disappointed at the 2012 Olympics in London, Denmark was still among the top teams to win the World Champions title.
 As defending European Champions, Denmark was seated with Russia, Iceland, Macedonia, Qatar and Chile in Group B. Winning all of their matches, they advanced safely to the 16th round where they had to meet Tunisia.
 Having no problems defeating Tunisia with the score of 30–23, Denmark reached the Quarterfinals where Hungary awaited.
 After a splendid first half, leading 18–11, the second half was a more close affair, though Denmark managed to win 28–26, reaching the semi-finals for the second consecutive time in this tournament.
 In the semi-finals, Denmark was seated with Croatia who had beaten the defending World Champions, France, in their semi-final.
 Though the odds where in favor of Croatia, Denmark played their best match in the 2013 World Championship so far, winning 30–24 and securing their second consecutive World Championship final.

 In the final, Denmark was up against hosting nation, Spain.
 The final became a horrendous game for Denmark, losing with a record-breaking 16 goals, and losing the title for the second time in a row, with Spain declared as winner of the tournament for the second time in history.

+In October 2013, it was announced that Ulrik Wilbek would be replaced as the head coach for Denmark on 1 July 2014 by Icelandic coach Gudmundur Gudmundsson.